Large Language Models for Software Engineering: A Systematic Literature Review: RQ2: How are SE-related datasets collected, preprocessed, and used in LLMs?

-The analysis of data types used in prior LLM studies for SE tasks holds paramount importance in understanding the effectiveness and performance of these models.
 Data types play a pivotal role in shaping the architecture and selection of LLMs, as they directly influence the extraction of implicit features and subsequent model decisions\cite{chan2023transformer,ghadhab2021augmenting,yang2023syntax,shi2022cross}.
 The choice of data types can significantly impact the overall performance and generalization ability of the LLMs.
-Therefore, in this investigation, we aim to thoroughly examine and classify the types of SE datasets employed in previous LLM studies.
-By delving into the relationship between data types, model architectures, and performance, we seek to shed light on the critical role of data types in the success of LLMs for SE applications.
+We examine and classify the types of SE datasets employed in LLM4SE studies.
+By investigating the relationship between data types, model architectures, and performance, we seek to shed light on the critical role of data types in the success of LLM4SE applications.

 \textbf{Data type categorization.} We classified the data types of all datasets into five categories: code-based, text-based, graph-based, software repository-based, and combined data types.
-Table~\ref{tab:datatypes} describes the specific data included in the data types corresponding to the datasets we summarized from the 229 studies.
-We can find that \textbf{most of the studies used text-based datasets, accounting for a total of 80}.
+Table~\ref{tab:datatypes} describes the specific data included in the data types corresponding to the datasets we summarized from the 395 studies.
+We can find that \textbf{most of the studies used text-based datasets, accounting for a total of 151}.
 The dominance of text-based datasets in training LLMs for SE tasks highlights the models' exceptional natural language processing capabilities.
 These LLMs excel in understanding and processing textual data, making them an ideal choice for tasks that involve code comprehension, bug fixing, code generation, and other text-oriented SE challenges.
-Their ability to process and learn from vast amounts of text data enables them to provide powerful insights and solutions for various SE applications. \textbf{Text-based datasets with a large number of prompts~(17) are commonly used in training LLMs for SE tasks to guide their behavior effectively}.
-While understanding the training data may not be essential for closed-source LLMs like ChatGPT, insights into the data handling techniques of other models remain valuable.
-This is particularly true as black-box models can be fine-tuned with small-sized data inputs during usage.
-Among the 229 surveyed papers, this understanding is reinforced by the fact that text-based datasets with a large number of prompts are the most frequently used data types for training LLMs in SE tasks.
-Programming problems~(11) are also essential as they provide diverse and challenging tasks, allowing models to generalize knowledge and skills for various SE challenges.
-This combination helps the models develop a robust understanding of software concepts and perform well in a wide range of tasks.
-There are also SO posts~(8), bug reports~(6), requirement documentation~(6), etc., which are among the more numerous data types in text-based datasets.
+Their ability to process and learn from vast amounts of text data enables them to provide powerful insights and solutions for various SE applications.